jomirusergiu/R_TDD/README.md

 R_TDD
 -------------

-Is a small c++ project showing some basic examples on TDD, and how to write Unit Test based on Google Test Framework.
+R_TDD is a small c++ project showing some basic examples on TDD, and how to write Unit Test based on Google Test Framework.

 INTRODUCTION
 -------------